SAFE, FUN AND INTERNATIONAL

 Student care is our top priority.
 LIGC students are looked after by our wonderfully caring student care professionals, Oxford Study Courses (www.osc-ib.com), a world leading provider of summer schools for school age students, to ensure that every student has a very personal, caring and supportive experience.

 In 2020, LIGC students will live in Exeter College, part of the University of Oxford, a beautiful college in the heart of the medieval university city.
 They have lovely, single, study bedrooms in a charming setting around beautiful gardens.
 They have a short walk each morning across to the School of Geography and Environment, where the ECI is located, in the University Science Area.
 Learning is active and stimulating, and enhanced with a fun packed social programme, exploring what Oxford has to offer.
 Our evening activities, after the initial Sunday welcome dinner, are usually a pizza night, punting (long flat boat propelled by a long metal pole) on the beautiful River Cherwell, Shakespeare in one of the college gardens, and a free evening with your new friends.

 To get to and from CAT in Wales, students travel by coach with the student care team.
 They live in the on site “self-build” house (don’t worry, it is already built!), eating in the onsite restaurant which uses vegetables grown on site, and have trips out to the beach, and the Welsh mountains.
 The CAT site is just beautiful - quiet, peaceful and leafy.
 Students will explore the site and surrounding area, and in the evenings will have social activities - movies, ping pong games, dancing, and socialising.

 Live, eat and play in one of the famous Colleges of the University of Oxford.

-FOR MORE INFORMATION ABOUT ACCOMMODATION, our STUDENT MANAGEMENT PROVIDERS (Oxford Study Courses)
+FOR MORE INFORMATION ABOUT ACCOMMODATION, PLEASE CONTACT our STUDENT MANAGEMENT PROVIDERS (Oxford course managers)